Work order life cycle and statuses

 In the previous screenshot, the color and icon reflect a completed status.
 The duration is updated to the actual duration of the booking, and the end time is updated to reflect the time the status was changed to completed.

-This will change the related work order system status to Open-Completed.
+The related work order system status will become Open-Completed.

 If there are multiple bookings for a single work order, once all related booking have statuses of Completed (including ones that are Canceled), the related work order will have a status of Open - Completed.